 This printing / stamping method can be traced back to ancient Egypt although it has evolved quite a bit since then.
 Back in those days, the Egyptians used to hammer gold sheets until they became thin like foil, merely some 0.0001 mm thick.

-The gold foil was then used to decorate the pharaoh’s coffin, or the mummy itself or also as jewelry for the royals.
+The gold foil was then used to decorate the pharaoh’s coffin, or the mummy itself or also as jewellery for the royals.
 This can be said to be the first instance of foil stamping although heat was not in the picture at this point.

 Later, during the Middle Ages, machines were used in place of manual labor to create embossed designs on surfaces that were then embellished with gold foil.
 You will find that thin gold leaf covered bibles were the rage in these days and the popularity of this decorative printing technique made it quite popular and widespread.